 If the police have not come to your house, they may try to contact you by phone.
 Remember that you have the right to have an attorney present when you speak to law enforcement.
 Remember that you also have no obligation to speak to law enforcement.

 If the police call you and want to discuss an LSA case with you, you may refuse to speak with them.
-However, if you choose to speak with them, it is crucial that you contact a South Florida criminal defense attorney first.
+However, if you choose to speak with them, it is crucial that you contact a Miami-Dade County criminal defense attorney first.
 The police will try to get a confession out of you.
 In my experience, confessions are very powerful pieces of evidence.
 Do not give the police and prosecutors what they need in order to convict you.
 You should contact a criminal lawyer if you are under investigation for an LSA.

 If you are arrested, you should know that LSA with death is a bondable offense.
 You can post your bond and remain out of custody while your case is pending.
 The judge may order you not to drive, or may subject you to house arrest.